rotundasoftware/cartero/README.md

         └── index.js
 ```

-Packages located in the `views` directory that have a `view` key in their `package.json` file are called __parcels__.
-A parcel's `view` is a path that specifies the server side template to which it corresponds.
+The `package.json` of a parcel *must* have a `view` key that specifies the server side template to which the parcel corresponds.
 For instance, the `package.json` for the parcel `page1` looks like this:

 ```
 {